PowerzinBR/mira-clone-board/README.md

+# DISCLAIMER: This README and entire code is taken from the original repo, this is a clone made by Git.
 # Build a Real-Time Miro Clone With Nextjs, React, Tailwind (2024)

 ![Copy of Copy of Copy of Copy of Fullstack Twitter Clone (11)](https://github.com/AntonioErdeljac/next14-miro-clone/assets/23248726/1f973316-0bf4-4fa0-b014-40bb9edc1942)